-STAGE 1 | FRENCH (BEGINNERS)
+FRENCH (BEGINNERS)

-Duration of course: 1 Semester (10 SACE Credits) or 2 Semesters (20 SACE Credits)
+Duration of course: Full year (10 SACE Credits) or 2 Semesters (20 SACE Credits)

 Course fee: TBA

 Imaginez!
 You are out-and-about in Paris, exploring La Tour d'Eiffel et Le Louvre.
 You step into a un petit café for a spot of déjeuner...
 Faites-attention!
 All the servers speak French!
 Oh là là!
 Qu'est-ce que tu fais?